Demonstrandum/based.cooking/README.md

 ;tags: tag1 tag2 tag3
 ```

-The tag line should be a single line, at the end of the markdown file, preceded
+The tag line should be a single line, anywhere in the markdown file.
+It
-by a blank line.
+must start with exactly "`;tags: `", including the <kbd>Space</kbd> after the colon.

 Add between 1 and 4 tags, **prioritize existing tags**.
 As a general guideline,
 add the country from which the recipe originates if the recipe is representative